Open-EO/openeo.org/documentation/1.0/datacubes.md

 ## Functions on Datacubes

-**Reducer/Reducing**: A reducer is a function that _reduces_, _shrinks_ and _compresses_ a certain dimension when calculating the result.
-For example a mean is such a function.
-It takes input values and _shrinks_ them down to just one result.
-If we apply a mean on a time series,  the time dimension is reduced, meaning it _stops existing_ (a mean value has no timestamp).
-If we apply a mean on x, y (calculating a mean for the whole extent) then the spatial dimensions are reduced.
-We still know that this mean represents the whole area which consisted of, let's say 100x100 pixels just a second ago, but the mean itself has no spatial dimensions anymore.
-Reducers must not necessarily remove the dimension.
-If we reduce an example bands dimension [B,G,R,NIR] by calculating a NDVI to [B,G,NDVI], then the band dimension was reduced but still exists.

 ### Filter

 When filtering data, only the data within the filter interval is returned.
 That can be a time interval, coordinates or specific bands.
 The datacube is then smaller, according to the selected data.

-In the image, the filtering techniques are displayed separately.
+In the image, the example datacube can be seen in top with labeled dimansions.
+The filtering techniques are displayed separately below.
 First, the Datacube is filtered temporally, e.g. with the interval `["2020-10-15", "2020-10-27"]`.
-The result is a cube with only the rasters for the timestep that lies within that interval and unchanged bands and spatial dimensions.
+The result is a cube with only the rasters for the timestep that lies within that interval (`"2020-10-25"`) and unchanged bands and spatial dimensions.
 Consecutively, the original cube is filtered for a specific band `[nir]` and a specific region (TODO).

 <figure>
     <img src="./datacubes/dc_filter.png" alt="Datacube timeseries">
-    <figcaption>filter</figcaption>
+    <figcaption>Filtering a sample datacube.
+The input datacube carries all dimension labels.</figcaption>
 </figure>

 ### Apply